 Anagh Malik

-I am a first year Computer Science PhD student at the University of Toronto, supervised by David Lindell.
+I am a fourth-year Computer Science PhD student at the University of Toronto, supervised by David Lindell.
 I am affiliated with both the Toronto Computational Imaging Group and the Vector Institute.
+My work has been previously recognized with the CVPR 2025 Best Student Paper Award.

-Before this I did my MRes at the Dyson Robotics Lab at Imperial College London, where I worked on self-supervised segmentation, under the supervision of Andrew Davison and Ronald Clark.
+Previously, I completed my MRes at the Dyson Robotics Lab at Imperial College London, where I worked on self-supervised segmentation, under the supervision of Andrew Davison and Ronald Clark.

 Email: